paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

 Many other tools have been developed for various use cases, they are available in the *Tools* menu of the paparazzi center.
 But more interesting: you can write your own tools that will interact with Paparazzi via the Ivy bus.

-The ground segment useually runs on a single laptop, but thanks to its distributed nature, it is also possible to split the tools on different computers connected to the same network or VPN.
+The ground segment usually runs on a single laptop, but thanks to its distributed nature, it is also possible to split the tools on different computers connected to the same network or VPN.

 Airborne architecture
 ---------------------